 Like knife injuries, burns are common during cooking for Thanksgiving.
 One of the major dangers when it comes to cooking for Thanksgiving, is frying turkeys.
 Always ensure your turkey is completely defrosted and dried with a paper towel before placing it in the fryer.
 Remember, a grease fire cannot be extinguished using water.

-Read more about how to avoid burns in the kitchen this Thanksgiving: https://www.nhrmc.org/health-library/content?contentTypeID=6&contentID=732242
+Read more about how handle burns if they happen this Thanksgiving: https://www.nhrmc.org/health-library/content?contentTypeID=85&contentID=P01146

 Salmonella contamination of turkey made the news just before Thanksgiving and, while concerning, the biggest concern when it comes to food poisoning is food preparation.